david-andrew/dewy-lang/README.md

 * (planned) simple unified package management system akin to ckan
 * (probably) lots of other things...

-To see a decent example of the language, see `/DewySpeak/language_ideas/example_programs/language_benchmark.dewy`.
-At the moment, this source file is a benchmark for the compiler to test that most of the features of the language work properly.
+## Language Examples
+A decent example of the language can be found at: `/DewySpeak/language_ideas/example_programs/language_benchmark.dewy`.
+Since the first compiler has yet to be completed, there are probably inconsistencies with this and the actual language.

+## Trello Project
 For more information about the current state of the project, see the DewySpeak Trello: https://trello.com/b/YYsedENy/dewyspeak